 The pandemic continues to have a significant impact on our daily lives, whether its related to how we work, how we manage our personal lives, and how we generally interact with each other.
 Small businesses have been hit particularly hard, especially due to the shortage of available workers.

-The latest survey by the National Federation of Independent Businesses‡ found that nearly half of all businesses could not hire enough staff in August, while more than 22% of available positions went unfilled.
-Ninety-one percent of business owners hiring or trying to hire reported few or no qualified applicants — a 48-year high, the group said.
+The latest survey by the National Federation of Independent Businesses‡ found that nearly half of all businesses had job openings that could not be filled in March.
+Ninety-two percent of business owners hiring or trying to hire reported few or no qualified applicants.

 So, what does that mean for small business owners, and how can they manage this labor shortage?